adam-rumpf/tex-untag/README.md

 ```
 would remove all red text tags of the form `\textcolor{red}{...}`.
 Comments are (optionally) ignored during this process.

-Noe that, since this process involves ovewriting existing files, it is recommended that you back up your data before attempting to use it.
+Note that, since this process involves overwriting existing files, it is recommended that you back up your data before attempting to use it.

 ## Functions